edocAdmin/edoc-organizer-help/pages/01.Overview/04.purchasing-and-registering/docs.md

 ![](2018-02-20_16h39_08.png)

 4. The following pop up screen will appear, prompting you to put in your username and password.
+It is the same username and password you selected for step 2.

 ![](2018-02-20_16h48_43.png)